luigifreda/pyslam/README.md

 #### Install pySLAM under Ubuntu 20.04

-Download this repo and move into the experimental branch `ubuntu20`
+If you use **conda**, follow the instructions reported in this [file](./CONDA.md).
+On the other hand, if you want to use a new virtual environment, then move into the experimental branch `ubuntu20`
 ```
 $ git checkout ubuntu20
 ```
-and then follow the instructions for creating a new virtual environment `pyslam` described [here](./PYTHON-VIRTUAL-ENVS.md).
+and then follow the instructions [here](./PYTHON-VIRTUAL-ENVS.md).

 #### Install pySLAM on macOS